 New England, they wrote, “Began its career by burning and hanging Baptists and Quakers, anyone who differed from its Puritanical notions of Religion.”

-Across the country, the expression New Englandism began gaining popularity.
-Supporters of the region would use the term to describe its can-do mindset, a bustling economy and strict religious beliefs.
-But detractors, who used it far more often, said New Englandism was shorthand for the abolition movement that was taking root in the national Republican Party.
+Across the country, the expression 'New Englandism' gained popularity.
+Supporters used the term to describe iNew England's can-do attitude, its bustling economy and strict religious beliefs.
+But detractors, who used it far more often, said New Englandism meant the anti-slavery sentiments taking root in the Republican Party.

-“Through the west and midwest, the newspapers reported, the feeling against New England and New Englandism in that section of the country is every day growing more bitter.”
+Through the west and midwest, the newspapers reported, the feeling against New England and New Englandism in that section of the country is every day growing more bitter.

 A newspaper in Illinois noted the New Englander from the beginning demanded tribute from the rest of the country.
 They made others pay homage, 'first by commerce, then by protective tariffs, and now, in the abolition of slavery.'

 The newspaper then warned New Englanders will try to impose their 'Unitarianism, Congregationalism, or Independentism,' as the national religion.

 And a newspaper in Indiana applauded the other states considering breaking away from New England.
 The editors also predicted New England would be 'left out in the cold' to survive on her 'bleak and barren hills.'
 The region, they said, would be 'cast off from the protection and commercial advantages' that it enjoyed from the other U.S. states.